ishehadeh/howlite/writing/report/main.typ

 == Familiarity

 Howlite code should be recognizable to C programmers.
 For this reason, we use curly braces ("{" and "}") to denote blocks of code.
 We use familiar imperative keywords: "if", "else", and "while", and mathmatical expressions follow typical infix notation.
 Howlite differs from C in that it requires a sigil character or keyword before beginning a new construct.
 Types do not lead in variable assignments for functions.
-Instead we use the "let" or "func" keywords, respectively.
+Instead we use the "let" or "func" keywords.
 These keywords and symbols were decided by picking from popular languages during design.
 For example, "let", and `:` come from TypeScript, while "func" is a keyword in Go.

 == Ease of Parsing